homayoun-afshari/nesy/README.md

 ### Data Collection

 <p align="justify">
  The notebook <a href="data_collection.ipynb">data_collection.ipynb</a> is for collecting the data used for the Sudoku task I was talking about.
 If you don't want to do this, you can skip this part.
-I've already collected the required data in the <a href="">datasets</a> folder.
-However, if you're curious, you can create your own dataset as well.
+I've already collected the required data in the <a href="datasets">datasets</a> folder.
+However, if you're curious, here I explain how I created it or how you do it on your own.
+I tried my best to make the code
 </p>

 ### Main Algorithm